-ST. LOUIS — A health insurer’s unsupported calculation of the allowable charge for air transport is a “radical view” of its powers under the Employee Retirement Income Security Act, would leave insureds with “virtually no coverage” and cannot withstand scrutiny, a couple tells the Eighth Circuit U.S. Court of Appeals in an Oct.
-26 opening brief (Ivan Mitchell, et al. v.
+ST. LOUIS — A health insurer had no policy for calculating air transport payments before receiving a claim, and in an effort to evade this fact created post-hoc rules and justifications, a couple told the Eighth Circuit U.S. Court of Appeals on Jan.
+10 in an Employee Retirement Income Security Act suit (Ivan Mitchell, et al. v.
 Blue Cross Blue Shield of North Dakota, et al., No. 18-2784, 8th Cir.).

 DALLAS — A woman lacks standing to pursue equitable claims arising from alleged discrimination in the provision of physical therapy, and her claims for damages under the Patient Protection and Affordable Care Act (ACA) and other statutes are prohibited, a federal judge in Texas held Jan.
 16 (Jane Cummings v.
 Premier Rehab P.L.LC., No. 18-649, N.D.
 Texas, 2019 U.S. Dist.
 LEXIS 7587).